 I’ve been painting since yesterday afternoon.
 It’s only a 12×12 room.
-Why is it taking me so long?
+Why is it taking me so long?, I am now considering to hire a contractor and an exterior painter from the painters dublin company.
 My dining room was (of course) covered in wall paper, then I took it down only to find another layer behind it.
 Foolishly, I tackled the 2nd layer on one wall before learning that it was a very, very bad idea.
 I stopped with the one wall and just removed the top layer off the other 2 walls.
 The previous owners primed over the deepest layer of wallpaper, so why I tried to remove that too, I have no idea.

 Anyways, the one super-damaged wall made me want to absolutely quit and hire someone to do it.
 Oh wait, I don’t have the moolah to hire someone…shoot.
 Thanks to youtube and Home Depot, I had the gist of what I was supposed to do to repair torn sheet rock (learn more here on the materials).
 Most tutorials only talk about a small patch to be repaired….ummmm…what about an entire wall?
 Well, I went after it anyways.
 I applied one coat, sanded it down 3 WEEKS LATER (I got a little distracted with moving and tv crew and such), then applied a second coat to the still uneven areas.